smithkerrin01/Tidy-Data-Project/CodeBook.md

 #CodeBook
-##Human Activity Recognition Using Smartphones
-##Averages Of All Mean and Standard Deviation Measures
+##Averages Of All Mean and Standard Deviation Measures in the Human Activity Recognition Using Smartphones Dataset

-(following example provided in Getting and Cleaning Data Quiz 1)
+(Followed example provided in Getting and Cleaning Data Quiz 1)

 subjectId	2